More research

 Zero-shot generalization

 We evaluate agents trained on gap lengths of 0.1m to 0.4m on unseen gap lengths of up to 1.2m.
-Below videos are generated by a single Puppeteer agent.
 Our method achieves non-trivial performance across all unseen gap lengths.

 Benchmarking

-Our method learns highly performant RL policies across 8 visual whole-body control tasks, while producing natural and human-like motions that are broadly preferred by humans.
-SAC and DreamerV3 do not achieve meaningful performance on these tasks.
+Our method learns highly performant RL policies across both state-based and visual whole-body control tasks, while producing natural and human-like motions that are broadly preferred by humans.
+SAC and DreamerV3 do not achieve meaningful performance on these tasks, neither as standalone algorithms nor as high-level controllers for our low-level tracking world model.
 TD-MPC2 achieves comparable performance in terms of reward, but produces unnatural behaviors.

 Human preference in humanoid motions

-Aggregate results from a user study (n=46) where participants are presented with pairs of motions generated by TD-MPC2 and our method, and are asked to provide their preference.
+Aggregate results from a user study (n=51) where participants are presented with pairs of motions generated by TD-MPC2 and our method, and are asked to provide their preference.
+Motions generated by our method are broadly preferred by humans.

 Paper